thomasphys/StudentDocker/README.md

 `wsl --shutdown`

-in PowerShell. t is important to go through the instructions outlined in the Docker installation in the order described.

-In order for the Windows Subsystem for Linux (WSL) to work with the Docker application, you need them both to be running simultaneously.

-The Docker GUI will also provide a simple way to see what current images are available and what containers are running.

-It is recommended you use the CLI through the WSL Ubuntu application.

-WSL can take a lot of resources to run, so be cognisent of this.
-Moreover, if you have Task Manager running in the back, you'll see just how much of your resources are being used.

-When closing your instances, note that simply closing the window may not be enough.
-To end the `Vmmem` task (which is the virtual machine), run

-`wsl --shutdown`

 in PowerShell.
+It is important to go through the instructions outlined in the Docker installation in the order described.

 ### Windows X11 Forwarding (Graphical Options)
 Windows is a bit annoying for getting graphical options running,how-to-contributeince things were changed with the move to WSL2.
 Regardless, the first thing you'll want to do is update your package options by running